Richard01072002/DL-Transfer-Learning/README.md

 -Use DataLoader to create iterable batches with shuffling for training.

 ### STEP 2:
-Define a custom CNN architecture in a class ConvolutionalNetwork, using:
 2 convolutional layers
 -Max pooling
 -Fully connected layers